-We are offering this program in Fall 2025 but the application window has closed.
-For the 2026 offering, interested undergraduates should email a single PDF with the following three components to correametabolismlab at gmail.
+We are offering this undergraduate research program in Fall 2026.
+Interested undergraduates should email a single PDF with the following three components to correametabolismlab at gmail.
 Applications or inquiries to sent to Dr. Correa directly will not be considered.
+The deadline for applications is August 20, 2026.
+We will notify accepted students by September 15, 2026 and find the best time to meet.

 - Short statement (<1 page) answering: 1.
 Why are you interested in research sex differences and/or metabolism?
 2. When would you be able to start working in a lab?
 3. How many hours a week are you able to commit a lab?
 4. Do you have any previous lab or research experience?
 If so please list the techniques you have done before.
 Section headings and bullet points can work well, particularly for questions 2-4.